Membership benefits include professional development opportunities and the chance to share best practices with other members.

 The Network of Academic Corporate Relations Officers (NACRO) strengthens academic/corporate relations by bringing together practitioners from across the country to compare and refine ideas and strategies, increasing the value of relationships between industry and higher education.

-This site contains information on NACRO, including membership information and information about our annual conference.
+This site contains information on NACRO, including benefits to membership and details about our annual conference.

 The 2015 NACRO Annual Conference will be co-hosted by Georgetown University and University of Maryland July 14-16, 2015.
-Check back for additional details and registration in the coming months.
-We look forward to seeing you in Washington, D.C. next summer!
+We anticipate registration opening in early May.
+Check back for additional details in the coming months.
+We look forward to seeing you in Washington, D.C. this summer!

 NACRO Best Practices